cq112233/vite-plugin-style-to-vw/README.md

 # vite-plugin-style-to-vw

 A plugin that can convert intra-tag style px to vw

-> A plugin that can convert intra-tag style px to vw
+> A plugin that can convert intra-tag style px to vw / rem

+## Give me a start if it is easy to use

 [![NPM version](https://img.shields.io/npm/v/vite-plugin-style-to-vw.svg)](https://www.npmjs.com/package/vite-plugin-style-to-vw)